Rito-Vid-Ops/roomcalendar/README.md

 # roomcalendar

-## This is a project utilizing google apps scripts to create a Google Form that interacts with other Google services such as Calendar and Gmail
+##### This is a project utilizing google apps scripts to customize a Google Form that interacts with other Google services such as Calendar and Gmail